arishdhingra1/detect-anomalies-in-network-traffic-final/README.md

 ---

-## 🔄 Next Steps - Shared steps in report.
+## 🔄 Next Steps - Shared the implementation plan in detail within report.docx.

 - ✅ Integrate live network data from home routers using Zeek and Wireshark
 - ✅ Retrain models nightly and evaluate drift